Departments of France: Relation to national government

 Originally, the relationship between the departments and the central government was left somewhat ambiguous.
 While citizens in each department elected their own officials, the local governments were subordinated to the central government, becoming instruments of national integration.
 By 1793, however, the revolutionary government had turned the departments into transmission belts for policies enacted in Paris.
 With few exceptions, the departments had this role until the early 1960s.

-Party political preferences
+Political party preferences

 These maps cannot be used as a useful resource of voter preferences, because Departmental Councils are elected on a two-round system, which drastically limits the chances of fringe parties, if they are not supported on one of the two rounds by a moderate party.
 After the 1992 election, the left had a majority in only 21 of the 100 departments; after the 2011 election, the left dominated 61 of the 100 departments.
 (Mayotte only became a department after the election.)